zenml-io/zenml/docs/book/developer-guide/steps-pipelines/post-execution-workflow.md

 {% hint style="info" %}
 The steps are ordered by time of execution.
 Depending on the [orchestrator](../mlops_stacks/orchestrators/overview.md), steps can be run in parallel.
-As such, accessing steps by index can be unreliable across different runs.
-Therefore, it is recommended to access steps by their name using `get_step(name=...)`.
+Thus, accessing steps by index can be unreliable across different runs and it is recommended to access steps by their name using `get_step(name=...)` instead.
 {% endhint %}

 ### Outputs